 This piece is part of the Perspectives’ collectives’ special online issue “Pandemics from the Bottom Up.”
-The IAS will be posting essays on this theme over the coming weeks.
+The IAS will be posting essays on this theme over time.
 Please support our work here: https://anarchiststudies.org/support-the-ias/

 “The thing that hath been, it is that which shall be; and that which is done is that which shall be done: and there is no new thing under the sun.”
 (Ecclesiastes 1:9)

 The author of Ecclesiastes knew what he (she?) was talking about.
 History shows us very little that is really new, just iterations on a recurrent dialectic of the powerful versus the oppressed.

 The Black Death or bubonic plague of 1348-1350 was perhaps the worst pandemic in history, killing up to a third of Europe’s population, and possibly more than that in Asia and North Africa, where records are lacking.
 It was not the first pandemic, and Covid-19 will not be the last.
 Psychologically, this one may be the worst yet – we are better at denying our mortality than our medieval ancestors were.
 The omnipresence of unpredictable death forces us to remember that we’re all mortal.

 But can pandemics lead to social progress, even revolution?
 It’s happened before.